Quartararo approaches Sachsenring with caution - RFI

 Quartararo, who suffered a late-race mishap with his leather jacket in Catalonia and earned a penalty which dropped him to sixth, is being pursued by a pack of Ducatis.

-Compatriot Johan Zarco, who rides for the Pramac satellite team, is 14 points behind even though he is still chasing his first ever victory in MotoGP.
+Compatriot Johann Zarco, who rides for the Pramac satellite team, is 14 points behind even though he is still chasing his first ever victory in MotoGP.

 The two factory Ducatis of Australian Jack Miller and Italian Francesco Bagnaia are closely bunched in third and fourth.